 - Don’t move your camera!
 Moving the whole unit is fine – but the idea here is that you’re not knocking or moving any dust.
 Granted, rotating your scope to a different position may allow some dust to move, but use common sense and do some experimentation here.
 The odd dust spot can be removed in post-processing software like Lightroom if push comes to shove!

-- I keep all settings the same as above, but adjust my exposure time down a few msecs until the display histogram has the bulk of the curve in the centre.
+- I keep all settings the same as above, but adjust my exposure time down around 1/2 second at least, until the display histogram has the bulk of the curve at around 20-40%.
 I press the lightning bolt on the display histogram – at which point you’ll probably be shocked at how dirty your imaging is!
 Do not attempt to clean it at this stage… you need to make sure that dust is in the same position as when it was there for your lights – so your post-processing software can do the subtraction.

 - Remove the light panel away from your scope and you’re done.
 It’s that simple.
 At this stage I rename the capture folder to be “FLATS_<date_time>” so I can remember what I’ve done.